plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_metamer.md

 # set seed for reproducibility
 po.set_seed(4)
-# To guarantee reproducibility on the GPU, we must tell torch to use deterministic
+# To guarantee reproducibility for this example on the GPU, we must tell torch to use
-# algorithms -- the default behavior for convolution is non-deterministic.
-See
+# deterministic algorithms -- the default behavior for convolution is non-deterministic.
-# "Reproducibility and Compatibility" in the docs for more details.
+# Note this will make things slower!
+See "Reproducibility and Compatibility" in the docs
+# for more details.
 torch.use_deterministic_algorithms(True)
 ```